tencent cloud

 }

-Manually committing offsets: After processing messages, consumers need to manually commit their offsets.
-The advantage of this method is that it allows for precise control over offset committing, avoiding duplicate message consumption or loss.
-However, it should be noted that manual committing can lead to high Broker CPU usage, affecting performance.
-As message volume increases, CPU consumption will be significantly high, affecting other features of the Broker.
-Therefore, it is recommended to commit offsets after a certain number of messages.
+Manual offset commit: After processing messages, the consumer needs to manually commit offsets.
+The advantage of this approach is precise control over offset commits, preventing duplicate message consumption or message loss.
+However, note that overly frequent manual offset commits can cause high CPU usage on the Broker, impacting performance.
+As message volume increases, high CPU consumption may affect other features of the Broker.
+Therefore, it is recommended to commit offsets at certain message intervals.

 package main